-Table 11-3 City Plan Area Classifications and Intent
+Table 2-3 City Plan Area Classifications and Intent

-Area Purpose/Intent Character Residential Character Residential will primarily accommodate pre-1946 houses and new development will reflect pre-1946 architectural themes.
-These areas are included within the Demolition Control Precinct.
-Low Density Residential Low Density Residential will consist predominantly of detached houses up to two storeys in height.
-Low-Medium Density Residential Low-Medium Density Residential will contain a mix of houses up to two storeys and two and three storey multi-unit dwellings and single unit dwellings.
-Land in this Area is located in those parts of the City that are close to public transport networks or centres.
-Medium Density Residential Medium Density Residential is located near City locations with good access to public transport and centres.
-This area will accommodate single unit dwellings and multi-unit development up to five storeys.
-Special Purpose Centre Special Purpose Centres provide for particular major activities.
-The study corridor contains one special purpose centre - 'SP1 - Major Hospital and Medical Facility'.
-Development in each Special Purpose Centre area should contribute to the primary focus specified for that Centre.
-Parkland Parkland is for use by the public for informal outdoor recreational, cultural and educational activities.
-Small areas may accommodate permanent facilities for limited small-scale organised activities, such as youth clubs, and may be used in some circumstances for infrequent special events.
-Parkland is often publicly owned.
-Sport and Recreation Sport and Recreation is used for formally organised recreational and sporting activities.
-It accommodates associated facilities such as clubhouses and car-parking.
-Sport and Recreation land is often privately owned or leased, and access may be restricted by physical means such as fencing, or through other measures such as membership.
-Multi-purpose Centre MP1 City Centre The political, administrative, economic and social heart of Brisbane.
-The City Centre continues to provide the highest order and intensity of shop, office, entertainment, cultural, tourist and residential accommodation in the City.
-Multi-purpose Centre MP3 Suburban Centre Multi-purpose Centres allow for a wide range of activities to be clustered together.
+Area Purpose/Intent Multi Purpose Centre MP3 Suburban Centre Multi-purpose Centres allow for a wide range of activities to be clustered together.
 They are to be well serviced by all modes of transport, particularly public, bike and pedestrian.
+Buildings in Suburban Centres are smaller in scale than buildings in Major Centres.
 Suburban Centres (MP3) provide a variety of services.
 They may be characterised by small tenancies within a limited area or lower density larger tenancies over a broader area.
-They generally contain more than 6,000m2 of gross floor area Multi-purpose Centre MP4 Convenience Centre Multi-purpose Centres allow for a wide range of activities to be clustered together.
-They are to be well serviced by all modes of transport, particularly public, bike and pedestrian Convenience Centres (MP4) are smaller centres providing local services within walking distance of residents.
+They generally contain more than 6,000m 2 of gross floor area Multi Purpose Centre MP4 Convenience Centre Multi-purpose Centres allow for a wide range of activities to be clustered together.
+They are to be well serviced by all modes of transport, particularly public, bike and pedestrian.
+Buildings in Suburban Centres are smaller in scale than buildings in Major Centres Convenience Centres (MP4) are smaller centres providing local services within walking distance of residents.
 They generally contain less than 6,000m 2 of gross floor area.

-Area Purpose/Intent Community Use Area Land in the Community Use Area may be either privately or publicly owned and accommodates a range of community uses.
-These uses are shown individually on the Scheme Maps and include the following.
-CU1 - Cemetery CU2 - Community facilities CU3 - Crematorium CU4 - Education purposes (denotes the use of premises for systematic training and instruction designed to impart knowledge and develop skill) CU5 - Emergency services CU6 - Health care purposes CU7 - Railway activities (use of premises for activities and associated facilities that support the effective functioning of the railway system) CU8 - Utility installation.
+Community Use Area Land in the Community Use Area may be either privately or publicly owned and accommodates a range of community uses.
+These uses are shown individually on the Scheme Maps and include: CU1 - Cemetery CU2 - Community facilities CU3 - Crematorium CU4 - Education purposes Education purposes denotes the use of premises for systematic training and instruction designed to impart knowledge and develop skill.
+CU5 - Emergency services CU6 - Health care purposes CU7 - Railway activities Railway activities are the use of premises for activities and associated facilities that support the effective functioning of the railway system.
+CU8 - Utility installation.
 Light Industry The Light Industry Area features a range of light industries and warehousing with low environmental impact.

-Most of the residential land within the study corridor is within the Demolition Control Precinct (Figure 11-2, Figure 11-3 and Figure 11-4).
+Most of the residential land within the study corridor is also within the Demolition Control Precinct (on Figure 2-2, Figure 2-3 and Figure 2-4).
 The Demolition Control Precinct is an overlay on the Area classification and triggers development assessment codes for particular types of development.
-For example, demolition or removal of a building within the Demolition Control Precinct is defined as assessable development and would require a development permit.
+For example, demolition or removal of a building within the Demolition Control Precinct is defined as assessable development and will require a development permit.